Stamp duty for first home buyers in NSW

 Buying with a partner

-When purchasing jointly, both parties must be first home buyers.
-If one person has owned property before, neither of you qualifies for the concession.
-Both must intend to occupy as principal place of residence and meet citizenship/residency requirements.
+When purchasing jointly, both parties must be first home buyers who have never owned property in Australia.
+Both must intend to occupy the property as their principal place of residence and meet citizenship or residency requirements.
 This is a strict requirement with no exceptions.

 Building on purchased land